 Though choosing services that are capable of handling your luggage safely is essential, it’s also important to prevent theft.
 These safety tips below will make sure that you don’t lose your luggage to others, even when you’re out and about:

 - If you need to bring your bags with you, keep your eyes on them.
-When your bags are out and about, they become the target of thieves and pickpockets.
-The easiest way to prevent things going missing is to keep an eye on your bags at all times and to avoid straying into non-tourist areas.
+When your bags are out and about in Las Vegas, they become the target of thieves and pickpockets.
+The easiest way to prevent things from going missing is to keep an eye on your bags at all times and to avoid straying into non-tourist areas.

 - If you are partying, make a point of bringing your bags into the hotel beforehand.
-Some people have lost bags in storage after wild nights in Vegas.
+Some people have forgotten their bags somewhere after a few drinks in Vegas.
 Don’t be one of those people.

 Always check your details, and always check in advance.
 A little forethought can prevent serious problems during your trip.
 The more planning you do, the better off you will be.
 Of course, you have to make sure that the plans you make are realistic.
 So, before you touch down in Vegas, call up your luggage storage service to make sure they’re expecting you, and everything is good to go.